 - Everyone Has Standards: The High Lords of Terra outlawed saying the name of the Old-Folks-Home Planet and don't react well when Fyodor mentions going there to find new High Lords of Terra after killing the present ones.

 - Evil Is Petty: Tzeentch comes across less as the Eldritch existing-in-the-past-present-and-future mastermind, and more as a petty little bully.

-- Exact Words: While Ecclesiarch Decius reluctantly agrees to let the Inquisition conduct their investigation in Holy Terra about the disbandment message, he tells Karamazov not to spill the blood of its population.
-Karamazov agreed, and promptly tells his men to burn them instead.
+- Exact Words: While Ecclesiarch Decius reluctantly agrees to let the Inquisition conduct their investigation about the disbandment message on the Holy Terra, he tells Karamazov not to spill the blood of its population.
+Karamazov agrees, and promptly tells his men to burn them instead.

 - Fantastic Racism: Surprisingly averted with the Emperor.
-He reveals he doesn't mind living in peace with the other alien races, he just prefer they accept his idea of peace, mainly the aliens under his rule and not the aliens idea of peace (eg. Eldar's idea of peace is keeping humans like zoo animals.)
+He reveals he doesn't mind living in peace with the other alien races, he'd just prefer they accepted his idea of peace under his rule (Eldar's idea of peace is keeping humans like zoo animals, for example).
 Furthermore, he thinks the current Imperium's goal of trying to exterminate all aliens in the galaxy is not only impossible but also impractical.

 - Flashback: More than a few times:

 - In episode three, Kitten flashes back to the execution of Goge Vandire.